This is a post about the correlation of mood and bra wearage [based on extensive contemplation lasting literally MINUTES).

 On a dark and shit morning, the bra section of the top drawer gets bypassed altogether.
 ‘Today is a vest morning’, I will declare in my head and then sigh, or maybe even cry.
 My husband will hear me utter the phrase “I can’t be arsed to wear a bra today,” and will be immediately filled with a tense anticipation of a tough day ahead with a depressed, anxious and probably clingy and demanding tearful wife.

 He knows what the significance of the bra wearage or non-wearage is.
 But it is something we never speak of.
 A married couple’s holy grail of conversational avoidance!

 The decision to select or discard the bra first thing has almighty consequences!
 It sets the tone for the whole day!

 I HATE bras, and I especially hate bras when I am anxious, because I don’t like my breath being constricted.
-It brings back triggers of bondage situations gone very wrong when I was a child being ritually abused by several savage men.
-On my PTSD days I can’t tolerate the feeling of a bra cutting in.
+It brings back triggers of bondage situations gone very wrong when I was a child being abused.
+On my bad PTSD days I can’t tolerate the feeling of a bra cutting into skin.
 Whenever I have gone to a department store to be

 I wonder whether other mental health suffering lovelies out there are similar with the bra decisions?
 Have you ever stopped to think what is different about you on your good days and your bad days?
 How can others tell how you’re feeling by the daily choices you make that are similar to this one?